 Power Consumption

 Considering power consumption during data storage operations is crucial for energy-sensitive applications.
-Flash Memory typically requires higher write/erase voltages than EEPROM.
-During read operations, Flash Memory may consume less power, with NOR Flash showing particularly low read power consumption.
+Flash storage typically requires higher write/erase voltages than EEPROM.
+During read operations, it may consume less power, with NOR Flash showing particularly low read power consumption.

 EEPROM usually requires less power during write/erase operations, making it ideal for energy-sensitive applications.
 However, its slower write, read, and erase speeds can result in prolonged operations, potentially negating its power consumption benefits.